studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - For mapping your component in the ecosystem, just add it in the `componentMap` object from `App.jsx`

+> [!TIP]
+> Maybe you have too much posts, etc. and you don't want populate a Component on each.
+Just know, you can create a logic in your App.jsx or use some acf action hook for populate automatically the field.

 ## How transition page work